apache/airflow/docs/security/api.rst

         "${ENDPOINT_URL}/api/v1/pools"

-Note, you can still enable this setting to allow API access through username password credential even though Airflow web is using other authentication method.
+Note, you can still enable this setting to allow API access through username password credential even though Airflow webserver might be using another authentication method.
 Under this setup, only users created through LDAP or ``airflow users create`` command will be able to pass the API authentication.